 More kidnappings and murders occurred in 2010 and 2011, including the abduction and execution of two French nationals in Niger near the Mali border.
 Italian and Spanish tourists have also been kidnapped in addition to Saudi individuals.
 Embassy officials have also been targeted, especially those who work at the American Embassy, as have Canadian diplomats.

-Travellers should avoid major festivals like the Tuareg "Festival in the Desert" and the "Sahara Nights" festival, which both take place in northern Mali, and the "Tamadach Festival" in the eastern part of the country because of the high risk of abduction.
+Travelers should avoid major festivals like the Tuareg "Festival in the Desert" and the "Sahara Nights" festival, which both take place in northern Mali, and the "Tamadach Festival" in the eastern part of the country because of the high risk of abduction.

 Other areas to avoid include Gao and Timbuktu in northern Mali and anywhere along the Nigerian border.